 Can You Drive a Car With a Knocking Engine?

-While it’s hard to answer this question without knowing exactly what’s wrong with the car, the safe answer is no; you should not drive your car with a knocking engine.
+While it’s hard to answer this question without knowing exactly what’s wrong with the car, the safe answer is NO, you should not drive your car with a knocking engine.

 my 06 dodge charger has knocking noise when idling i’ve had spark plugs replaced oil changed added fuel injector cleaner and still its making knocking nosie only when idling